bhardwaj-lab/bhardwaj-lab.github.io/content/open_positions.md

 authorimage: ../assets/images/global/author.png
 ---

+## Postdoc Positions

+For candidates interested in starting a postdoc in 2025, we can provide support for the [HPSF postdoctoral fellowships](https://www.hfsp.org/funding/hfsp-funding/postdoctoral-fellowships).
+Feel free to [contact me](mailto:v.bhardwaj@uu.nl) before **april 30th** for further information.

 ## PhD position

-For students with a master's degree, and a background in Bioinformatics, computer science, applied data science, or other related disciplines, we have an opportunity for a **4-year, fully funded PhD position!** An official advertisement, along with information about the position will soon follow.
-But students who are interested in the **computational (epi)genomics of single-cells** are encouraged to [contact me](mailto:v.bhardwaj@uu.nl) for further information.
+For students with a dutch residency and migration background, we are able to support a potential PhD position via the [NWO-MOSAIC 2.0 call](https://www.nwo.nl/en/calls/mosaic-20-2024).
+If you hold a master's degree in bioinformatics/computer science, or life science with genomics experience, you can apply for the program via one of our lab's projects.
+Interested students are adviced to look at the details of the program, and if eligible [contact me](mailto:v.bhardwaj@uu.nl) before **april 30th**, for further information.

 ## Master's internships